 Cleveland Browns' Myles Garrett suspended indefinitely after brawl with Steelers, teams fined $250G each

-Cleveland Browns defensive end Myles Garrett was suspended indefinitely for his role in a brawl that took place at the end of Thursday night’s game against the Pittsburgh Steelers, the league announced.
+Cleveland Browns defensive end Myles Garrett was suspended indefinitely for his role in an ugly brawl that took place at the end of Thursday night’s game against the Pittsburgh Steelers, an altercation that resulted in two other suspensions and hefty fines levied against both teams, the league announced Friday afternoon.

-Garrett will be suspended “at a minimum for the remainder of the regular season and postseason and must meet with the commissioner’s office prior to a decision on his reinstatement, the league said in a statement Friday.
+Garrett will be suspended “at a minimum for the remainder of the regular season and postseason and must meet with the commissioner’s office prior to a decision on his reinstatement," the league said in a statement Friday.
 He was also fined an undisclosed amount.

+MASON RUDOLPH RECEIVES SUPPORT FROM EX-STEELERS TEAMMATE ANTONIO BROWN AFTER MYLES GARRETT BRAWL

 Garrett’s teammate Larry Ogunjobi and Pittsburgh Steelers center Maurkice Pouncey were also suspended and fined.

-Ogunbjobi has been suspended without pay for one game and fined an undisclosed amount for shoving Rudolph during the melee.

-Pouncy received a three-game suspension and fined an undisclosed amount for “fighting, including punching and kicking an opponent.”
+Ogunbjobi received a one-game ban without pay and an undisclosed fine for shoving Steelers quarterback Mason Rudolph during the out-of-control melee.
+Pouncy received a three-game suspension and was fined an undisclosed amount for “fighting, including punching and kicking an opponent.”

+MASON RUDOLPH'S AGENT REVIEWING BRAWL WITH MYLES GARRETT, LAMENTS POTENTIAL 'CATASTROPHIC ENDING'

-The NFL said more suspensions will be handed down.
+The NFL said more suspensions resulting from the incident were imminent.

-The league fined the Browns and the Steelers $250,000 each over the incident as well.
+The league also fined the Browns and the Steelers $250,000 each over the incident.

+Browns team owners Dee and Jimmy Haslam issued a statement Friday on Garrett.

+“We are extremely disappointed in what transpired last evening at the end of our game," the statement said.
+"There is no place for that in football and that is not reflective of the core values we strive for as an organization.
+We sincerely apologize to Mason Rudolph and the Pittsburgh Steelers.
+Myles Garrett has been a good teammate and member of our organization and community for the last three years but his actions last night were completely unacceptable.
+We understand the consequences from the league for his actions.”

-The brawl took place toward then end of the fourth quarter during Thursday night’s matchup.
+The brawl took place toward the end of the fourth quarter on Thursday.

 Pouncey then entered the skirmish and punched and kicked Garrett in the helmet.